kimgoetzke/nixos-config/README.md

 ## Commands
 #### Build

-The first time on a system, use:
+Assuming that the config repo is cloned to `~/projects/nixos-config#default`, the first time on a system use:

 ```shell
 nixos-rebuild switch --flake ~/projects/nixos-config#default